Hemifacial Microsomia: Definition, Classification, & Treatment

 Key Point

 There is no standardised treatment algorithm for hemifacial microsomia.
 This is primarily due to the phenotypic variation of patients.
-Current evidence-based practise promotes individualised patient care.
+Current evidence-based practice promotes individualised patient care.

 Minor Interventions